 You’ve tried all of the above self-help strategies - consistently - and your dread of being among other people hasn't eased?
-It may be time to get some professional help, particularly if you've had a nasty experience that may have set you up to suffer from social anxiety.
+It may be time to get some professional help.
+There's absolutely NO shame needing a bit of extra help!

 Here's what's on offer to help you cure your fears (yes, the condition can potentially be cured!)...